mambelli/git-novice2/_episodes/16-collab-branch-and-pr.md

 ![Changeset](../fig/gitlab-mr-changeset.png)

 Going back to the 'overview' section.
 We'll talk about the 'pipelines' part in the next lesson.
-You can press the 'merge' button to put your changes into the 'master' branch.
-Normall,y, when work a branch is merged, we'd consider it finished, and we can safely delete the branch because our changes are incorporated, so leave the box 'Delete source branch' ticked.
+You can press the 'merge' button to put your changes into the 'main' branch.
+Normally, when work a branch is merged, we'd consider it finished, and we can safely delete the branch because our changes are incorporated, so leave the box 'Delete source branch' ticked.
 The status of the merge request will change to 'Merged':
 ![Merged](../fig/gitlab-merged.png)

 Clicking the file in the repository on the Master branch, we can see that the change has been incorporated: